NAME OF ORGANISATION

 Other concepts (summary)

-Data collected from the management of individual private, acute and psychiatric hospitals and free-standing day hospitals.
+Data is collected from individual private, acute and psychiatric hospitals and free-standing day hospitals at hospital establishment level.

 - A separation is the process by which an admitted patient completes an episode of care.